kiboschool/course-industry-experience-1/src/lessons/work-reflections/managing-yourself.md

 1. _**Keep it simple**_: have few steps in your plan; elaborate sytems are hard to maintain and most of the time they are not worth the effort.

-2. _**Develop routines**_: turn your import tasks into rutines to save yourself the mental energy of constant planning.
+2. _**Develop routines**_: turn your important tasks into routines to save yourself the mental energy of constant planning.

 3. _**Have a place for everything and put everything in place**_: take the time to put items where they belong to make it easier to track and save time trying to locate them.